Jordy Searcy

-Jordy Searcy is an American singer-songwriter based in Nashville, Tennessee.
+Jordy Searcy is an American singer-songwriter based in Oceanside, California.
 He began pursuing music by age 14 and saw early national success from a competitive run on season 7 of NBC's The Voice while attending college.
 He has since released three albums—Dark in the City (2018), Love?
 Songs (2020), and Daylight (2022)—which have seen viral success on social media.
 By 2022, he had written over 1,000 songs and amassed 51 million song streams.
 He has performed opening acts for artists such as Mat Kearney and Ben Rector, alongside a persistent touring base of about 150 shows nationwide per year.

 Early life

 Jordy Searcy was born in Baton Rouge, Louisiana and raised in Alabama.
 His mother is a vocal teacher, songwriter, artist and worship leader, and his father is a musician, artist, songwriter.
 He had begun pursuing music at age 14, and first learned the guitar.
 He would perform cover songs at local bars in his early efforts.
 He attended the University of North Alabama where he studied for entertainment business.
 He has cited The Beatles, John Mayer, and Jon Foreman as influences on his works.